ashamaru/-shiro/README.md

 ## Python and virtual environments ##
 For personal development as a Phyton dev, use virtual environments is recommended.
 It isn't as much as a hassle as it sounds thou, but rather gives you more flexibility while working with python.
 A short, simple but useful introduction from the official python docs/tutorial: [Virtual Environments and Packages](https://docs.python.org/3/tutorial/venv.html).
 Because it's wasn't mentioned, to exit from the venv on the terminal, simply type `deactivate`, a command added by the <venv>/bin/activate script.

+## Venv in PyCharm ##
+When creating new projects, PyCharm offers you dtoo choose or create a new venv for your project.
+When working with an existing project, choose 'File > Default Settings(/Preferences)'.
+From there navigate to Project Interpreter and choose the python interpreter of your choice.
+Alternativly, you can create a new venv by clicking on the gearwheel and choosing 'Add Local'